 Who is at risk of Cheyne-Stokes respiration?

 Cheyne-Stokes respiration can occur in people with neurological conditions, or congestive heart failure.
-Some research estimates that 50 percent of all people who have moderate to severe congestive heart failure also have significant Cheyne-Stokes respiration.
+Some research estimates that

 The condition is also recognized as a component of the sleep apnea syndrome.